 Participants taking ASA group flights will arrive in Cairo with Emirates Airline on flight EK927 at 10.25am.
 You will be met at the airport and transfer by private coach to your hotel in Giza.
-Participants not taking group flights should make their own way to the Cairo hotel.
-Upon arrival breakfast will be served, followed by time at leisure to rest after your flight.
+Participants not taking group flights should make their own way to our Giza hotel.
+After check-in there will be some time at leisure to rest after your flight.

-This afternoon we commence our tour of Cairo with a visit to the citadel, which stands on a promontory overlooking the city.
-Although the fortress dates from the medieval Ayyubid and Mamluk periods and its mosque from the early 19th century, the panoramic view of Cairo from the citadel makes it the ideal place to analyse the topography of the city, and urban development from the Roman period up to the present day.
+This afternoon we commence our tour of Cairo with a visit to the citadel, which stands on a rocky promontory overlooking the city.
+The fortress-complex predominately dates from the medieval Ayyubid (1174 – 1250) and Mamluk (1250–1517) periods, while the Mohammad Ali mosque was built in the early 19th century amidst the defensive core of Islamic Cairo.
+The panoramic views from the citadel make this the ideal place to appreciate the topography of the city and analyse its urban development.

 Day 2: Wednesday 27 November, Giza – Saqqara – Memphis – Giza

 - Pyramid Complex of Djoser

 - New Kingdom tombs of Horemheb, Maya (Tutankhamun’s Treasurer) & Tia (all recently opened)